scala/make-release-notes/hand-written.md

 ## Binary compatibility

 Since Scala 2.10, minor releases of Scala are binary compatible with each other.
-We maintain [this policy](/documentation/compatibility.html) for 2.12.x.
+We maintain [this policy](http://docs.scala-lang.org/overviews/core/binary-compatibility.html) for 2.12.x.

-TODO: fix the link above

 Although Scala 2.11 and 2.12 are mostly source compatible to facilitate cross-building, they are not *binary* compatible.
 This allows us to keep improving the Scala compiler and standard library.